-Guidance and Counseling
+High School Guidance and Counseling Department

 Enlightium Academy (EA) counselors guide high school students toward college and career choices via Naviance, help students meet credit requirements for graduation, and assist with college admissions.
-They keep junior and senior students informed about upcoming events that are related to career pursuits and college entrance via newsletters and emails.
-EA counselors are committed to keeping high school students informed about PSAT, SAT, ACT, and FAFSA due dates via quarterly webinars (see the school calendar for details).
+They keep junior and senior students informed about upcoming events that are related to career pursuits and college admissions via monthly emails.
+EA counselors are keeping high school students informed about PSAT, SAT, ACT, and FAFSA due dates via quarterly webinars (see the school calendar for details).

-EA counselors are available for students who may be experiencing stress or need to talk regarding their academic path or future guidance.
+EA counselors are available for students who may be experiencing stress or just need to talk regarding their academic path or future guidance.
 When counselors are not available (such as nights and weekends) or if students want to be anonymous in their conversation, students can visit RemedyLive.com.
 This organization, while not affiliated with EA, is available for young students who need help.
 Another option is Soul Medics who are available through chat or text.
 Their website offers testimonies, words of encouragement concerning abuse, bullying, depression, and more.